mosaicml/llm-foundry/examples/bert/README.md

 * `glue.py` - A more complex script for parsing YAMLs and orchestrating the numerous fine-tuning training jobs across 8 GLUE tasks (we exclude the WNLI task here), locally or on Mosaic's cloud.
 * `src/glue/data.py` - Datasets used by `glue.py` in GLUE fine-tuning.
 * `src/glue/finetuning_jobs.py` - Custom classes, one for each GLUE task, instantiated by `glue.py`.
 These handle individual fine-tuning jobs and task-specific hyperparameters.
-* `yamls/finetuning/` - Pre-baked configs for pre-training both our sped-up Mosaic BERT as well as the reference HuggingFace BERT.
+* `yamls/finetuning/` - Pre-baked configs for fine-tuning both our sped-up Mosaic BERT as well as the reference HuggingFace BERT.
 These are used when running `sequence_classification.py` and `glue.py`.
 * `yamls/test/sequence_classification.yaml` - A config for quickly verifying that `sequence_classification.py` runs.
 * `yamls/test/glue.yaml` - A config for quickly verifying that `glue.py` runs.